tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LP_Ins_Recap.md

 * What APIs were the most useful?
 In what ways could you continue to use these APIs, especially in everyday life?

+* Ask students to identify two things they'd like to practice on from today's lesson that they might have struggled with conceptually.
+Encourage them to do additional practice and reading outside of class to reinforce the knowledge and skill.

 Finish the recap with a few statements of encouragement.

 * Tell students they need to give themselves, yet gain, a round of applause.
 They've added yet another valuable tool to their developer's toolkit.

+* Remind students that completing this amount of work in this time period already means they've proven their aptitude.
+It's just growth from here.

 * The next step for APIs is to work with authenticated APIs, as well as Software Development Kits (SDKs) like PLAID, a personal finance API that can connect to multiple accounts.
 This is where the class will get heavy into accessing and using financial data via APIs.